Savjee/savjee.be/src/site/posts/2013/2013-02-01-howto-host-jekyll-blog-on-amazon-s3.md

 <!--more-->

-{% include "youtube-embed.html", videoId:'g9NbuTcos18' %}
+{% render "youtube-embed.html", videoId:'g9NbuTcos18' %}

 ## Hosting on Amazon S3
 Since Jekyll websites are static, you can host them practically everywhere.
 But why would you choose S3 as a hosting provider?